How to Sell a House By Owner in Mississippi

 As a starting point, look at several online estimators for your home’s value.
 HomeLight’s Home Value Estimator aggregates publicly available data such as tax records and assessments, your home’s last sale price, and recent sales records for other properties in the same neighborhood.

-We also add a new layer of information to our estimates using a short questionnaire.
+We also tailor our estimates based on your answers to a short questionnaire.
 Tell us a few details about your Mississippi home, such as:

 - How much work does it need?